ufal/npfl138/tasks/lemmatizer_noattn.md

 #### Examples: lemmatizer_noattn_examples

 The goal of this assignment is to create a simple lemmatizer.
-For training and evaluation, we use the same dataset as in `tagger_we` loadable again by the [MorphoDataset](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/docs/datasets/morpho_dataset/) class using [Vocabulary](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/docs/vocabulary/) to provide mappings between strings and integers.
+For training and evaluation, we use the same dataset as in `tagger_we`, loadable again by the [MorphoDataset](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/docs/datasets/morpho_dataset/) class using [Vocabulary](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/docs/vocabulary/) to provide mappings between strings and integers.